 Spotlight on Noémie Pinardon-Touati, Assistant professor in the department of economics.

-Noémie Pinardon-Touati took part in the 2022 Review of Economics North American Tour.
+Noémie Pinardon-Touati took part in the 2022 Review of Economic Studies North American Tour.

 The Review of Economic Studies May Meetings have been held annually in May since 1989.
 Every year, in line with the Review’s tradition of encouraging the work of young economists, some of the most promising graduating doctoral students in economics and finance in the world are selected to present their research to audiences in Europe.
 The meetings take place at the economics departments or institutes of three or four universities across Europe.
 Standard seminar presentations are given over two days to audiences invited by the local hosts and which include members of the journal’s editorial board.
 Some of the most promising graduating doctoral students in economics and finance in the world are selected to present their research to audiences in North America.